 Once that has been done it closes down which means that it will not use any system resources from that point on.
-The application was designed to run during system startup but it can also be run when executed while Windows is running.
+The application was designed to run during system startup but it can also be run when Windows is already up and running (in which case you would need to run the program manually).

 It comes with a few options to change the scale mode (automatic, crop, fit, center) and the background (default, blur, edge repeat) but that’s it.
 If you are looking for a one time a session wallpaper changer then this might be exactly what you are looking for.